kdybicz/adobe-color-swatch/README.md

 `.aco` file format parser and generator were created based on [Adobe Color Swatch File Format Specification](https://www.adobe.com/devnet-apps/photoshop/fileformatashtml/#50577411_pgfId-1055819).
-Script is supporting read and write for Version 1 and 2 of the Color Swatch format.
+Script is supporting both version 1 and 2 of the Color Swatch format.

-`.csv` file is using simple, arbitrary format:
+`.csv` file is using custom format:

 ```
 name,space_id,color